EntropicLabs/entropic-docs/src/pages/beacon/docs/workers.md

 This page explains how to host an entropy worker, which will respond to requests that are submitted to the Beacon.
 This page is **not** necessarily for smart contract developers, only for those who wish to assist in running the Beacon's backend network.
 Keep in mind that hosting a worker is **still a Beta feature**, and not fully mature yet.

+THIS DOCUMENTATION IS OUTDATED:
+* The worker key registration process is currently permissioned.
+Please reach out to us if you would like to register keys for a worker.
+* The worker software has been rewritten, and is currently undocumented.

+See below for the old documentation.

+# Worker Setup

 Running a Worker is as simple as cloning the [worker repository](https://github.com/EntropicLabs/entropy_worker.git) and running the provided `docker-compose` configuration.

 The worker will whitelist VRF keys on the beacon contract, which requires a deposit to the Beacon contract.
 To prevent Sybil attacks and spam, this deposit is fully refundable *only* if the worker goes on to submit entropy requests.
 These parameters are available by query on the Beacon contract.